Dornavineeth/open-unlearning/community/methods/template/README.md

 - Paper title, authors, links.

 Provide a concise summary of your method details and its contributions.
-Please avoid using large sized images.
+Please avoid using images to keep the repository size manageable.

 # Setup